-- What is the prognosis for blepharitis?
+- Blepharitis is the term for eyelid inflammation.

 What is blepharitis?